Immigration to Romania

+Immigration to Romania is less common than immigration to most other European Union countries, with Romania having 3.1% of the population foreign born as of 2024, of which 1.1% were born in another European Union (EU) state, and 1.9% were born outside of the EU.

+Among immigrants, the most common countries of birth were Republic of Moldova (40%), Italy (11%) and Spain (9%).
+About two thirds of the foreign born population consists of labour migrants.

-Immigration to Romania is less common than immigration to most other European Union countries, with Romania having 2.1% of the population foreign born as of 2017 (Eurostat estimates).
-Of these, 0.9% were born in other EU member states, and 1.2% were born outside the EU.
-Romania has recently experienced a growing wave of immigration, mostly from the Republic of Moldova, Turkey, Italy, Spain, Southeast Asia, and East Asia and to a lesser extent other parts of the world.
-In 2013, there were 198,839 immigrants living in Romania, of which 13,000 were refugees.
-As of mid-2020, the number of migrants in Romania was 705,000, of which over 40% were from the Republic of Moldova.
+Romania has recently experienced a growing wave of immigration, mostly from the Republic of Moldova, Turkey, Italy, Spain, Southeast Asia, South Asia and East Asia and to a lesser extent other parts of the world.

 According to DIICOT, Romania has evolved since 1990 from a country of transit for illegal migrants to a country of destination.
 Within the European Union, the country has the second highest rate of immigration from non-EU countries (86%), just behind Slovenia (90%).
 Most immigrants in Romania are from Europe.
 Among non-European immigrants, most are from Asia and North Africa.